How To Easily Clean Stuck-On Food On Cast Iron Skillet

 Beautifully seasoned cast-iron skillet.
 Stuck-on food frustrating you while cleaning your cast-iron skillet?
 I've found an EASY way to get it clean.
 Check out my lazy-cook's method! #TexasHomesteader

-Then back into the storage drawer where it’s ready and waiting for next time.
+Back into the kitchen cabinet drawer it goes where it’s ready and waiting for next time.

 ~TxH~